A wholesome grain-free vegan decadent chocolate tarts with hibiscus raspberry jelly.

 - Gently remove from the tart tins.
 Sprinkle with little blended dried hibiscus flowers or decorate with other edible flowers before serving.

-If you can tolerate or prefer to use coconut cream, you can use coconut cream instead of the oat cream.
-I use 100g dark chocolate (3.5oz), 240ml coconut cream (1 cup) and 1tbsp maple syrup ratio.
+- If you can tolerate or prefer to use coconut cream, you can use coconut cream instead of the oat cream.
+I use 3.5oz dark chocolate (100 grams), 1 cup coconut cream (240ml) and 1 tablespoon maple syrup ratio.
 It will take longer to set in the fridge, but you can place it into freezer for an hour to speed it up.